History of Japan in Timeline

 2011: FIFA Women's World Cup

-In 2011, the Japan women's football team won the FIFA Women's World Cup.
+In 2011, Japan won the FIFA Women's World Cup.

-May 2012: Nuclear Power Plant Shutdown
+May 2012: Nuclear Power Plants Taken Offline

-May 2014: Prime Minister Abe's Announcement
+May 2014: Prime Minister Abe's Security Policy Announcement

-2014: Reclaimed Land Area
+2014: Reclaimed Land

 As of 2014, approximately 0.5% of Japan's total area is reclaimed land (umetatechi).

-2014: Ainu Language Status
+2014: Status of the Ainu Language

-2014: Official Development Assistance
+2014: Japan's Development Assistance

-2014: Consumer Video Game Market
+2014: Consumer Video Game Market Gross

 In 2014, Japan's consumer video game market grossed $9.6 billion, with $5.8 billion coming from mobile gaming.

-2015: Television Viewing Habits
+2015: Television Viewing Survey

-2015: PC Game Market
+2015: PC Game Market Ranking

 By 2015, Japan had become the world's fourth-largest PC game market by revenue.

-2015: Nuclear Power Plants Restart
+2015: Restart of Sendai Nuclear Power Plant

-In 2015, the Sendai Nuclear Power Plant restarted, and since then several other nuclear power plants have been restarted.
+In 2015, the Sendai Nuclear Power Plant was restarted, and since then several other nuclear power plants have been restarted.

-2015: Akatsuki Venus Orbit
+2015: Akatsuki Achieves Orbit Around Venus

 In 2015, the space probe Akatsuki achieved orbit around Venus.

-April 2016: Integrated Schooling Program
+April 2016: Integrated Schooling Program Begins

-2016: Muslims in Japan
+2016: Muslim Population in Japan

 2016: Hokkaido Population Density

-In 2016, Hokkaido has the lowest density of 64.5 persons/km.
+As of 2016, Hokkaido has the lowest population density of 64.5 persons/km.

 2016: Free and Open Indo-Pacific Vision